Please ensure Javascript is enabled for purposes of website accessibility Rep. Robert F. Matzie | Biography

 While recognizing and encouraging the continued development of his region’s rich natural resources, Matzie remains a staunch advocate of environmental safeguards and water protection.
 As a result of his voting record, legislative initiatives and oft-repeated belief that “being pro-environment as well as being in favor of energy projects are not mutually exclusive,” he was named a House Environmental Champion by the Conservation Voters of Pennsylvania, Clean Water Action, the Sierra Club's state chapter and PennEnvironment.

-More recently, Matzie anticipated the U.S. Supreme Court’s positive ruling on the legality of sports wagering to be conducted by the states.
+Matzie anticipated the U.S. Supreme Court’s positive ruling on the legality of sports wagering to be conducted by the states.
 His H.B.
 519, which authorized sports wagering at Pennsylvania’s casinos, was enacted as part of Act 42.
-In a little over four months, with only a handful of facilities up and running, sports wagering has brought in more than $4 million in revenues to the state’s General Fund and over a quarter-million dollars to local municipalities.
+In a little over 6 years, sports wagering has brought in more than half a billion dollars in revenues for state and municipal government.

-Matzie, who will be sworn in for his ninth term on January 7, 2025, said he will continue to work on many levels to make the 16th Legislative District and all of Western Pennsylvania a wonderful place to live, work and enjoy time with family and friends.
+Matzie, who was sworn in for his ninth term on January 7, 2025, continues to comprehensively focus on all levels of state government to make the 16th Legislative District and all of Beaver County a wonderful place to live, work and enjoy time with family and friends.

-The 16th District consists of part of Beaver County including the city of Aliquippa, the townships of Harmony, Center, Rochester and Hopewell, and the boroughs of Ambridge, Baden, Conway, East Rochester, Freedom, Monaca, Rochester and South Heights.
+The 16th District consists of parts of Beaver County including the City of Aliquippa and the Townships of Center, Harmony, Hopewell and Rochester and the Boroughs of Ambridge, Baden, Conway, East Rochester, Freedom, Monaca, Rochester and South Heights.

-Matzie and his wife, Patty, have a school-age daughter, Claire.
-Matzie is the son of Andrew (Jr.) and Catherine (Kay) Matzie of Ambridge and has two brothers: David, of Rochester and Michael, of Ambridge.
+Matzie and his wife, Patty, have a daughter, Claire.
+Matzie is the son of the late Andrew (Jr.) and Catherine (Kay) Matzie of Ambridge and has two brothers: David, of Rochester and Michael, of Ambridge.